daogunkoya/SOLID-phpunit-tested-Dockerize-Checkout-Basket/README.md

 - Every user has got length of time and minimum of 12 can be given discount
 - A user basket can be discounted with minimum of length of 12: this is within each - - user row record and is evaluated

 This implementation uses interface and dependency injection.
-Ensuring each behavior is handle only one responsibility
+Ensuring single  behavior is handle independently

 #Docker
 Docker orchestrate our infrastructure